HomeSmall BusinessWhen Algorithms Attack: Small Businesses Getting Lost Online

 REALITY: Organic reach on social platforms has declined by over 65% since 2016, with Facebook pages now reaching less than 5.2% of their followers without paid promotion, according to industry analyses.

-According to research on adversarial machine learning from Wikipedia, algorithms can be manipulated or “gamed” through specific inputs—a principle that applies equally to marketing algorithms.
-Understanding this helps businesses develop more strategic approaches to visibility challenges.
+Research on adversarial machine learning from Wikipedia shows that algorithms can be manipulated or “gamed” through specific inputs, and the same is true of marketing algorithms.
+Knowing this helps businesses take a more strategic approach to visibility.

 PlatformPrimary Algorithm FactorSmall Business ChallengeStrategic Workaround